darkforest-eth/eth/README.md

 ## Development Guide

+### Folder setup

+All of our smartcontract related code are located in the `/eth` directory.

+- `/eth/contracts` contains the smartcontract code written in solidity
+- `/eth/test` contains the test for the smartcontract written in Javascript

 ### Installing Core Dependencies

 - Node (v14.15.x)
 - Yarn (Javascript Package Manager)
--   Ganache CLI

 #### Installing The Correct Node Version Using NVM